-- Students are given information in words, tables or graphs. - This data needs to be used to answer a question. - One or more items from the data should be used correctly to give an answer.
+- Questions may give information in words, tables, or graphs.
+Most is quantitative but some qualitative elements may be included (e.g. colour or shape). - This data needs to be used to answer a question - One or more items from the data should be used correctly to give an answer.
 The method of using the data will be clear and will not need to be clarified.
-The skill is to choose and use the data correctly. - This category of question may rely on some data extraction as well as processing, but this will not be the main emphasis of the question.
+The skill is to choose and use the data correctly.